khanhbtrn/8-Week-SQL-Challenge/Week 1: Danny's Diner.md

 ##### 3. What was the first item from the menu purchased by each customer?
 **Logic:**
-<br> Use `DENSE_RANK` to rank order dates for each customer and select the first item
+ - Use `DENSE_RANK` to rank order dates for each customer and select the first item.
 ```sql
 WITH first_item AS(
     SELECT